Why choose this subject?

 Medium Term Plans

-Each half-term will focus on a text and we will look at of the areas above.
+Each half-term will focus on one (Probability and Statistics are usually combined) of the areas above.
 The topics covered will then be assessed at the end of the half-term so that we can analyse strengths and weaknesses.
 Each pupil will receive a personalised sheet with their Cloughwood Academy grade for the work covered as well as identifying topics to focus on for improvement.

-At KS4, all pupils will be entered for their GCSE in English.
-However, their lessons and Scheme of Work will follow a similar pattern to that at KS3 when we will be considering different language devices and different styles of writing.
+At KS4, all pupils will be entered for their GCSE in Mathematics.
+However, their lessons and Scheme of Work will follow a similar theme to that at KS3.

 LOTCS/Drop Down events

-In the Scheme of Work for English at Cloughwood Academy, we have tried to incorporate as much Learning Outside the Classroom as we can whilst still fulfilling the requirements of the curriculum.
+In the new Scheme of Work for Mathematics at Cloughwood Academy, we have tried to incorporate as much Learning Outside the Classroom as we can whilst still fulfilling the requirements of the curriculum.

 Some examples include: –

-English is one of, if not THE most important subject that you will study in school.
-It is the first qualification that any future employer will look out for as it is the subject that will demonstrate your ability to communicate effectively; firstly, during the application process and also during the interview stage.
-It is also a measure of your perseverance and dedication.
+Maths is one of, if not THE most important subject that you will study in school.
+It is the first qualification that any future employer will look out for as it is a good measure of your ability to think logically and critically as well as a measure of your perseverance and dedication.
 Therefore, the better the grade that you achieve, the better your chances are of gaining the career that will fulfil you and your interests.

-Furthermore, if you pass your GCSE with at least a Grade 4, you will not have to see another English lesson unless you choose to study further.
+As a further carrot, if you pass your GCSE with at least a Grade 4, you will not have to see another Mathematics lesson unless you choose to study further.

 What your child will gain from this subject

-The essential skills required when reading, writing and speaking and listening are a part of the requirements for Entry Level Functional Skills.
+The essential skills required when calculating the very fundamentals of money, such as working out what notes and coins need to be given to pay for an item are a part of the requirements for Entry Level Functional Skills.
 We will be working with the pupils who find this a challenge and will help them to achieve certification to prove that they have reached these standards.

 We will also be practicing telling the time on both analogue and digital clocks and using this to read and interpret a bus or train timetable to plan a journey through the ABAS curriculum.